pulumiverse/pulumi-acme/sdk/python/README.md

 # ACME Resource Provider

-The ACME Resource Provider lets you manage [ACME](http://example.com) resources.
+The ACME Resource Provider lets you manage ACME resources.
+[Let's Encrypt](https://letsencrypt.org/) is the biggest ACME CA in use.

 ## Installing